 He has litigated landmark disability cases, argued five times before the Supreme Court of the United States, assisted the courts, represented individuals and government agencies, taught law school, and has written, lectured and consulted nationally.
 About David Ferleger (continued)

 "David Ferleger is a great legal mind of our time and long-standing champion of the rights of people with developmental disabilities.
 A son of two holocaust survivors, David has a profound understanding of the egregious harms, and even death, that people are vulnerable to when their humanity is not fully recognized.
-For decades David has successfully used the courts and other skillful advocacy strategies to create protections from harm, end unnecessary and unlawful institutionalization, and to help people with disabilities return to the community, fully exercise their citizenship rights and to live full and dignified lives."Ruby Moore
+For decades, David has successfully used the courts and other skillful advocacy strategies to create protections from harm, end unnecessary and unlawful institutionalization, and to help people with disabilities return to the community, fully exercise their citizenship rights. and live full and dignified lives."Ruby Moore

 Georgia Advocacy Office

 Interview conducted: April 6, 2011 Posted: June 23, 2011

 In the Supreme Court: The Right to Treatment

 Video Part 1

 In the Supreme Court: Civil Commitment and the Least Restrictive Principle